-Judaism: Archaeological and textual evidence suggest Jews moved into Anatolia as early as the 4th-century BC.
+Judaism: Archaeological and textual evidence suggest Jews moved into Anatolia as early as the 4th century BC.
 Somewhat oppressed under Byzantine rule (see History and Myth), the Jewish communities flourished under the Seljuk Turks.
-The community further expanded under the Ottoman Turks, who welcomed Jews expelled from other parts of Europe (see p.
-8 of History and Myth).
+The community further expanded under the Ottoman Turks, who welcomed Jews expelled from other parts of Europe (see History and Myth).